OmkarKirpan/lti-tool/DEPLOYMENT_CHECKLIST.md

 - ⏰ Service spins down after 15 minutes of inactivity
 - 🐌 First request after spin-down takes ~30 seconds (cold start)
+- 💾 No persistent disk (sessions stored in ephemeral storage)
+  - **This is OK!** LTI launches create fresh sessions each time
-- ✅ Perfect for development/testing
+- ✅ Perfect for development/testing/small courses
-- 💰 Upgrade to Starter ($7/month) for production (always on)
+- 💰 Upgrade to Starter ($7/month) for production (always on + persistent disk)

+> **Note:** Session storage limitation doesn't affect LTI functionality since each OpenEdX launch creates a new session.
+See `RENDER_FREE_TIER.md` for complete details.

 ### Common Issues